-Next you will need an appropriate mixture to fill in your boreholes with.
-A good mixture will include equal parts of the same sand used in the barrels or containers, moss peat (both sieved through an 1/8″ riddle).
-Added to this I suggest a combination of fine grade vermiculite, Calcified seaweed (Seagold or similar seaweed based product), Sulphate of Potash, Superphosphate, Chlorophos (to protect against Carrot Fly) and lime in quantities appropriate to the volume of compost you are working with to fill your boreholes.
+Next, you will need an appropriate mixture to fill in your boreholes with.
+A good mixture will include equal parts of the same sand used in the barrels or containers, moss peat (both sieved through a 1/8″ riddle).
+Added to this I suggest a combination of fine grade vermiculite, Calcified seaweed (Seagold or similar seaweed-based product), Sulphate of Potash, Superphosphate, Chlorophos (to protect against Carrot Fly) and lime in quantities appropriate to the volume of compost you are working with to fill your boreholes.

 Next, rinse with a hosepipe, (hopefully this is all you will need to do).
 If this is not sufficient to clean the carrots properly use a sponge or soft cloth under running water to gently go around the circumference of the root, (not up and down the root).
 Ensure there is no dirt trapped between the foliage either, and if there is, use a soft brush such as a paintbrush or toothbrush to remove it.
 Pluck off the fine “hairy” roots that appear down the length of your carrot in order to leave a smooth specimen.